tkiat/my-writings-public/blog/software/app-and-os/gdrive-automate-backup.md

-# How to Automate (Encrypted) Cloud Backup on Google Drive
+# Google Drive: Let's Automate (Encrypted) Cloud Backup to It

 There is an open-source utility to interact with Google Drive called [gdrive](https://github.com/prasmussen/gdrive).
-You can compile from source or download it using a package manager like nix.
 On the first start, it will output a URL from which you can paste it into the browser to authenticate your identity.
-You can keep continuing until you get the code and paste it into the terminal.

 To find what is in your drive